tytydraco/yessleep/out/After_I_Lost_My_Family_a_Tree_Grew_in_My_Backyard.md

 I still hurt.
 But I am alive.
 That is all that could possibly matter.

-I climbed back into my car, started the engine, and started down the road leading to tomorrow.
+I climbed back into my car, started the engine, and took the road leading to tomorrow.

 I laughed between a choked sob.